artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 2. **VeeR EH1 core:** Once you have a clear understanding of the 5-stage processor used in the textbook and the one used in Ripes, you will start your analysis of a more complex processor, the VeeR EH1 core.

-    * Start by watching this video: [VeeReh1Video](https://youtu.be/xVnB6OM00cE?si=0HW333O-oPOXUDZG) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [VeeReh1EnglishVideo](https://www.youtube.com/watch?v=Ow_0l47xqV4), you can watch an AI-translated-to-Chinese version of the video here [VeeReh1ChineseVideo](https://www.youtube.com/watch?v=2c4Iaswnz8w), or you can enable the subtitles in the original video).
+    * Start by watching this video: [VeeReh1Video](https://youtu.be/xVnB6OM00cE?si=0HW333O-oPOXUDZG).
 The video describes the VeeR EH1 microarchitecture in detail.
 You can download the slides used in the video [here](https://drive.google.com/file/d/1rSlwCzcHD4F_S4YFLCFn3L0VNXH_sv7L/view?usp=drive_link).
     * Replicate the instructions provided below in section [RVfpga-Pipeline](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization_25-26/Lab2/README.md#rvfpga-pipeline).
     * Analyze the example exercise provided below in section [Exercise 4 - Guided Exercise in RVfpga-Pipeline](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization_25-26/Lab2/README.md#exercise-4---guided-exercise-in-rvfpga-pipeline).
     * Finally, complete the exercise provided below in section [Exercise 5 in RVfpga-Pipeline](https://github.com/artecs-group/RVfpga-sim-addons/blob/main/Computer_Organization_25-26/Lab2/README.md#exercise-5-in-rvfpga-pipeline).